kperkins411/MXNet-Chest-XRay-Evaluation/README.md

 # Mxnet - Deep Learning analysis of Chest XRays
 (port and enhancement of tensorflow repo found at ayush1997/Xvision using Resnet-50)

-Chest Xray image analysis using **Deep Learning** and  exploiting **Deep Transfer Learning** technique using MxNet.
+Chest Xray image analysis using  **Deep Transfer Learning** technique.
+Written in python for MxNet deeplearning framework.

-The **flatten_output** layer of the pretrained Inception-BN was stripped away and a new 3 layer fully connected neural net was added on top to convert it to a classifier of **Normal vs Nodular** Chest Xray Images.
+Summary: The **flatten_output** layer of the pretrained Inception-BN was stripped away and a new 3 layer fully connected neural net was added on top to convert it to a classifier of **Normal vs Nodular** Chest Xray Images.

-This was done in stages:

 ## Nodular vs Normal Chest Xray
 <img src="https://github.com/ayush1997/Xvision/blob/master/image/node.jpg" width="300" height="300" />